 Sidre Salvaje: (see-dra sall-vah-hey) Our Spanish-style cider, with an acetic flavour profile from the wild fermentation and inoculation from the acetobaceure, for a really flavourful, dry, still cider.
 Please note this is a seasonal cider and not readily available.

 Prospect Dry: Our traditional style cider, much like a cider from Somerset.
 Dry, still, lightly oaked and full of tannins from the bittersweet apples (Tremlett & Dabinett).

-NEW for 2018!
-Island Light: We wanted to create a cider that was low in alchohol, but still keep the 'craft' in craft cider.
+Island Light Kombucha & Cider: We wanted to create a cider that was low in alcohol, but still keep the 'craft' in craft cider.
 So we've been making our own apple kombucha (a blend of apple juice, green and black teas), then blending our wild fermented cider to create a really refreshing beverage: 3% ABV that is full of flavour.

 Long, slow fermentation brings about great flavours in the traditional way.
 We typically ferment each batch for about four months.
 If you want the super-sweet, watered-down canned stuff, we can’t help you.
 Our ciders are all-juice blends to bring a clean, crisp, enjoyable drink that goes great with dinner, friends, or all by itself.

 As a small batch cider, you’ll notice that each year the ciders will vary slightly, much like a good wine does.
 Our apples will be influenced by the sun, the amount of rainfall, and other factors, so each year will yield a slightly different taste.

 Most of our ciders are coarse filtered, and our hopped cider isn’t filtered at all.
 Filtering can take some of the flavours out of cider, so we try to limit the amount of filtering we do.

 WHY WE MAKE OUR CIDER THE WAY WE DO